thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	06:27:19 PM 04 11 --> some error with following having username priyanka.chopra143
 -	04:50:29 PM 04 11 --> some error with following having username urvashirautela26
 -	04:49:03 PM 04 11 --> some error with posting having username priyanka.chopra143
 -	04:48:34 PM 04 11 --> some error with posting having username kriti.sanon143